CyrusRoshan/simple-cache-server/README.md

 # simple-cache-server
-a simple cache server in Go, using Redis for caching
+a simple cache server in Go, for caching Redis key values